BaptisteLecat/dhomotic-api/meal-plan-service/README.md

 ## Description

-Weather Journey Image API is a RESTful API that generates images based on the weather conditions of a location.
+Dhomotic APIs is a RESTful API that generates images based on the weather conditions of a location.
 It uses the OpenAI API to generate images based on the weather conditions of a location.
 The API is built using NestJS and is deployed
 Google Cloud Run.